Roadside Agility Exercises

 4. Individuals who have hearing problems and cannot hear the instructions for the field sobriety exercises are at a distinct disadvantage;

-5. Individuals for whom English is not their primary language are at a disadvantage in understanding the instructions for the field sobriety exercises.
+5. Individuals for whom English is not their primary language are disadvantaged in understanding the instructions for the field sobriety exercises.

-In many of these cases, your attorney can show that the officer did not administer or grade your performance on the Field Sobriety Exercises correctly.
+In many cases, your attorney can show that the officer did not administer or grade your performance on the Field Sobriety Exercises correctly.

 Can the Officer Compel a Defendant to Perform FSEs?